Get

 4. Consider Any Allergies

 Fortunately, food allergies and intolerances are relatively rare in cats.
 Chicken, beef, and dairy are the most common triggers.
 GI issues, itchiness, and fur loss are signs of a possible allergy.
 However, these indications aren’t diagnostic.
-Discuss possible treatment options with your vet if you notice anything amiss.
+Discuss possible treatment options with a vet if you notice anything amiss.
 It could be what your pet is eating.

 • Tip: Dietary elimination is the best way to deal with allergies.
 That includes treats made with the suspect ingredient.